jmuspratt/flat-file/README.md

 - [x] Parse Date-prefixed text files and output as headings
 - [x] Native responsive images (`srcset` and `sizes`)
 - [x] Native lazyloading with `loading=lazy`
+- [x] Separate asset processing from display code and run asynchronously ()
+- [x] Improve display of headings on mobile
+- [x] Add UI to step through albums from album view (done as dropdown)

 ### To Do
-- [ ] Separate asset processing from display code and run asynchronously
 - [ ] On click, show enlarged images and video (with audio on) in a modal
 - [ ] Honor non-16×9 video aspect ratios when processing
-- [ ] Improve display of headings on mobile
-- [ ] Add UI to step through albums from album view
 - [ ] Enhance index page with thumbnails

 ### Maybe